-Fort Lauderdale is the largest city in Broward County.
+Fort Lauderdale is the largest city in Broward County and the 10th largest in Florida.
 In 2015 its population was an estimated 178,590.
 After a small drop in population during the 1980s, its population growth has been steadily increasing.
 By the time of the 2020 census, the county population is likely to pass 190,000.

 Other cities with a population of more than 100,000 people are Pembroke Pines (pop: 162,329), Hollywood (pop: 146,526), Miramar (pop 130,288), Coral Springs (pop: 126,604 and Pompano Beach (pop: 104,410).

 Here is a table listing cities in Broward County with a population of more than 50,000 people.